mariamsm1/Master_Thesis2020/README.md

 #### Models:
 See Models_summary.ipynb to have an insight about the different models trained in this project.

+#### Predictions:
+Contains Prediction_vgg16_effNetB7.ipynb which includes set of codes for predicting on the test set using the best performing VGG16 and EfficientNet-B7.
+This also involves plotting of the prediction results.

 #### Loss_and_accuracy_curves.ipynb:
 Summarizes the loss and accuracy curves of the trained models in one plot for each.